-Due to the nature of the services the Zowe cross memory server provides, its load library requires APF-authorization.
-It is possible to check whether a load library is APF-authorized by using the following TSO command:
+Because the Cross Memory Server provides priviledges services, its load libraries require APF-authorization.
+To check whether a load library is APF-authorized, you can issue the following TSO command:

-'''

-D PROG, APF, DSNAME = ZWES.
-SISLOAD
+D PROG, APF, DSNAME=ZWES.SISLOAD

-'''

-where the value of DSNAME is the name of the data set that contains the ZWESIS01 load module.
+where the value of DSNAME is the name of the data set that contains the ZWESIS01 and ZWESAUX load modules.

-To dynamically add the load library to the APF list, run one of the following TSO commands:
+To dynamically add a load library to the APF list if the load library is not SMS-managed, issue the following TSO command:

-'''

-SETPROG APF,ADD,DSNAME=ZWES.SISLOAD,VOLUME=volser

-(If the load library resides on Non SMS-Managed Volume)

-Or

-SETPROG APF,ADD,DSNAME=ZWES.SISLOAD,SMS
+SETPROG APF, ADD, DSNAME=ZWES.SISLOAD, VOLUME=volser

-(If the load library is SMS-Managed library)
+If the load library is SMS-managed, issue the following TSO command:

-'''
+SETPROG APF, ADD, DSNAME=ZWES.SISLOAD, SMS

-where the value of DSNAME is the name of the data set that contains the ZWESIS01 load module.
+where the value of DSNAME is the name of the data set that contains the ZWESIS01 and ZWESAUX load modules.

-4. PARMLIB member
+4. Add a PARMLIB member:

-The Zowe cross memory server started task requires a valid ZWESISPxx PARMLIB member to be found at startup.
-The file xmem-server/files/zss/SAMPLIB/ZWESIP00 contains the default configuration values.
+When started, the ZWESIS01 started task must find a valid ZWESISPxx PARMLIB member.
+The xmemserver/files/zss/SAMPLIB/ZWESIP00 file contains the default configuration values.
 You can copy this member to your system PARMLIB data set, or allocate the default PDS data set ZWES.SISAMP that is specified in the ZWESIS01 started task JCL.